 If the paedophile has been convicted of committing sexual abuse against you and providing their finances allow it, they can be ordered to pay compensation to you.

 It isn’t just the abuser themselves whom you can receive compensation from.
 Other individuals or organisations which were indirectly responsible for the abuse you suffered can also be sued for their role in allowing it to happen.
-In most cases, this organisation would be the employers of the paedophile and/or an organisation that owed you a duty of care and failed to protect you.
+In most cases, this organisation would be the employers of the paedophile and/or an organisation that owed you a duty of care and failed to protect you, such as a local authority.

 To give an example of a case like this and how it would work:

-- You could make a claim against a school if you experienced sexual abuse or rape at the hands of a teacher or other school employee, such as a caretaker.
+- You could make sexual abuse claims against a paedophile against a school if you experienced sexual abuse or rape at the hands of a teacher or other school employee, such as a caretaker.
 The school would be liable if it was found that they had failed to carry out the proper backgrounds checks on the individual before hiring them.
 By failing to carry out a background check and thus spot a record of criminal convictions or history of inappropriate behaviour, the school have failed to meet their duties of care to ensure the safety of their students.
+If you were sexually abused by a teacher, you could therefore have a case against a school.

 If the paedophile had no previous convictions and gave no outward signs of posing a threat to children, then it would be likely that the school would not be held liable for the abuser’s actions.